Overview

 Dietetic interns at Cleveland Clinic have dedicated office space with computer workstations, storage for personal items, a refrigerator, and complimentary coffee machine.
 Each intern is also assigned a personal laptop for the program length, allowing flexible access to our resources from anywhere.

-Objective Structured Clinical Exam (OSCE) training to assess and diagnose malnutrition
+Training to assess and diagnose malnutrition

 Community outreach

-Dietetic interns participate in several activities each year to benefit the greater Cleveland community, including: community outreach cooking demonstrations; school-based nutrition education, and Cleveland Food Bank volunteering.
+Dietetic interns participate in several activities each year to benefit the greater Cleveland community, including community outreach cooking demonstrations: school-based nutrition education, and Cleveland Food Bank volunteering.

 Open House